 Even though many people speak English -even if basic- knowing a bit of Spanish will help you find your way around the country.

-If you are a woman traveling solo, research, try to connect with locals, or ask the staff at your accommodation which areas you should avoid -this also applies to men!
+If you are a woman traveling solo and still wondering if Argentina is safe to travel to, make sure to research, try to connect with locals, or ask the staff at your accommodation which areas you should avoid -this also applies to men!

 Street harassment and men shouting nasty things to women walking on the street is, sadly, quite common.